 Earth Day is a great reason to give your classroom a décor refresh or add some manipulatives and earth-oriented supplies to the space.
 Check out these Earth Day products and environmentally friendly cleaning supplies.

 Check out our other posts related to the celebrations and seasons going on in your classroom space.
-From décor ideas to learning activities, School Specialty has you covered.
-Also be sure to head over to the online store and explore thousands of Teacher Favorite products for every lesson plan and activity.
+From décor ideas to learning activities, the Schoolyard Blog has you covered.
+Also, be sure to head over to the School Specialty online store and explore all of our eco-friendly products and supplies for your classroom!